-16 Transport for London.
+&lt;sup>16 Transport for London.
 2013.
 London Tourist Coach Action Plan.
 Available at: http://content.tfl.gov.uk/tourist-coach-action-plan.pdf

-- 89. This view was similarly expressed by scheduled coach operators in the City, and there was a clear message that the City and County Council could improve its communication with the industry.
-It was noted however on City Council officer advice that this should principally fall within the remit of the County Council, as the Local Transport Authority.
-There are examples elsewhere in the UK of councils issuing travel trade guides and enewsletters 4 times a year, for example. - 90.
-Communication through the Confederation of Passenger Transport and the Coach Tourism Association would provide an ideal opportunity for the Council to set out its vision for the City (recommendation 1) and preferred drop-off locations and plans to improve them.
+There are examples elsewhere in the UK of councils issuing travel trade guides and enewsletters 4 times a year, for example.

+89. Communication through the Confederation of Passenger Transport and the Coach Tourism Association would provide an ideal opportunity for the Council to set out its vision for the City (recommendation 1) and preferred drop-off locations and plans to improve them.
 It would also be an ideal platform to disseminate information concerning major roadworks, street closures and events.